nishiyamaosamu/ColorLogger/README.md

 # ColorLogger
-Colorful logging for Xcode in swift project
+Colorful log for Xcode in Swift project

 This library is inspired by [XCGLogger](https://github.com/DaveWoodCom/XCGLogger), [XcodeColors](https://github.com/DaveWoodCom/XCGLogger)